iR3SH/PS3Lib/README.md

 # PS3Lib

 ## Description
 PS3Lib is a .NET library designed for interacting with PlayStation 3 consoles.
-This library supports PS3 HEN and provides functionalities to control and manage various aspects of the console.
+This library supports PS3 HEN / CEX / DEX and provides functionalities to control and manage various aspects of the console.

 ## Features
-- Support for PS3 HEN
+- Support for PS3 HEN / CEX / DEX
 - Built with .NET 8.0
 - 32-bit application generation